 NWMHC offers outpatient services via its own clinics or in partnership with other community providers in Crookston, East Grand Forks, Fosston, Ada, Warren and Hallock.
 NWMHC is a licensed Rule 29 Mental Health Clinic.

 A clinical interview is used to determine the current level of functioning.
 Direct observation of the individual takes place to determine if the individual meets the criteria necessary for a mental health diagnosis.
-The assessment must be conducted by a mental health professional (clinical psychologist or clinical social worker) with specialized training.
+The assessment must be conducted by a mental health professional or clinical trainee with specialized training.
 Diagnostic assessment is a tool used for any age.

 Psychiatric services focus on diagnosing and treating mental disorders for both children and adults.
 The psychiatric staff evaluates the need for psychiatric medications and meets with clients on a regular basis.